Burns

 A burn is damage to your skin, most often caused by fire/flame or steam and hot liquids.
 Burns can also be caused by chemicals, heated objects, or even electricity.
 They range from minor to severe, and while serious injuries can be life-threatening, any burn that causes a break in the skin can result in an infection, which can lead to sepsis.

-Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
+Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
+Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Worldwide, one-third of people who develop sepsis die.
-Many who survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.
+Many who survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (don’t work properly), and/or amputations.

-Types of burns
+Types

 Burns are categorized according to their severity: